EHB-MCT/wdm-ramon337/README.md

 2.  **User View:**
     * logout from this account.
-    * Register as a normal user (e.g., `victim@example.com`) and start planning your week to generate data.
+    * Register as a normal user (e.g., `tom@example.com`) and start planning your week.
+Start by answering a few questions to set up your planner.
+Then, simply drag and drop activities to organize your week.
+You can easily add, edit, or remove blocks.

 3.  **Admin View (Surveillance):**
     * Log back in as your Admin account (`admin@example.com`).
-    * Navigate to `http://localhost:5173` (or click the Admin link if visible).
+    * Navigate to the Admin dashboard.
-    * You can now monitor users, view harvested passwords, and see predicted locations.
+    * You can now monitor users, view harvested data, and see predicted locations.

 ## 📚 Sources & Acknowledgements